+The word SEIZE is an acronym.
+It stands for Solidarity Economy Incubation Zone (you can say “for Entrepreneurs” at the end if you prefer perfect acronyms) and refers to the thriving community of practice built around the Concordia based social and solidarity economy.
 The Socialist Economy Incubation Zone is a member-based democratic organization and network.
 Our goal is to advance the work of replacing capitalism with an economic system that affirms the web of life and upholds human dignity and freedom within it.
 In short, we’re working to build the capacity for a socialist economy.

 In broad terms, replacing capitalism with a socialist economy means:

 - building a culture of economic cooperation and sustainable practices,

 - actively restructuring our institutions, trade, and businesses at every level.

 - moving from relationships of exploitation to relationships of solidarity,